tasnim-mtir/MLOps-FastApi/README.md

 make predict
 ```

-This sends a `POST` request to the `/api/predict` endpoint using default or customized features.
+Sends a `POST` request to the `/api/predict` endpoint using default or customized features.

 To use custom features, modify the `FEATURES` variable in the Makefile:

 ```bash
 FEATURES = "[55, 1, 1, 2, 2, 1, 2, 1, 2, 1, 2, 1]"
 ```